mmottl/lacaml/README.txt

     to labels and default arguments).

   * The code is precision-independent and supports both real and complex transforms in a consistent way.
-There are four modules that implement exactly the same interface modulo the precision type and real/complex numbers/transforms.
+There are four modules that implement the same interface modulo the precision type and specialized real/complex functions.
 If you refer to elements in this interface only, your code becomes precision- and (if meaningful) real/complex independent, too: you can choose at anytime whether you want to use single-precision or double-precision simply by "open"ing the required module.

   * You can fully exploit the library within multithreaded programs: most numerical routines are likely to run for a long time, but they will never block other threads.
 This also means that you can execute several routines at the same time on several processors if you use native threads.

   * To make things easy for people used to the "real" implementation in FORTRAN but also for beginners who need detailed documentation, both function- and argument names have been kept compatible to the ones used in the BLAS- and LAPACK-documentation.
-Only exception: you need not prefix functions with "s", "d", "c" or "z" to indicate the precision and type of numbers, because OCaml gives us more powerful means to choose them.
+Only exception: you need not prefix functions with "s", "d", "c" or "z" to indicate the precision and type of numbers, because OCaml gives us more convenient means of choosing them.

 ---------------------------------------------------------------------------